core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : YES (Unicast only)

-The following example shows an endpoint discovering an RD using this interface, thus learning that the base RD resource is, in this example, at /rd and that the content-format delivered by the server hosting the resource is application/link-format (ct=40).
+The following example shows an endpoint discovering an RD using this interface, thus learning that the RD registration resource is, in this example, at /rd, and that the content-format delivered by the server hosting the resource is application/link-format (ct=40).
 Note that it is up to the RD to choose its RD resource paths.